The duPlooy Story …

 Just before Christmas in 1987, Ken and I loaded our five children and dog into our Suburban and left our home just outside of Charleston, South Carolina to head for Belize.
-After an adventurous road trip through Mexico, (try this with 2 teenagers, a preteen and 2 preschoolers, all girls!); we found ourselves in San Ignacio, a quaint town in Western Belize, locally known as “Cayo”.
+After an adventurous road trip through Mexico, (try this with 2 teenagers, a pre-teen and 2 pre-schoolers, all girls!); we found ourselves in San Ignacio, a quaint town in Western Belize, known locally as “Cayo”.

-1997 – Belize Botanic Gardens
+Belize Botanic Gardens – 1993

-The construction of the nature lodge is thanks to Ken.
-He also realized early on that he needed something to keep him out of a house filled with 6 women and began to dabble in gardening.
-Several thousand plants later something had to be done to justify his ‘hobby’ so, in 1993, 45 acres that had been purchased adjacent to the lodge grounds in 1997 were officially designated as Belize Botanic Gardens.
-This non-profit entity was, at the time, the only botanic garden in Belize and is still the largest.
+The construction of the Botanic Gardens is thanks to Ken.
+He realized early on that he needed something to keep him out of a house filled with 6 women and so he began to dabble in “gardening”.
+Several thousand plants later it was decided that something had to be done to justify his new “hobby”.
+So in 1993, in consultation with Brendan Sayers from the National Botanic Garden at Glasnevin, Dublin, 45 acres located next to the jungle lodge, that we had purchased back in 1987, was officially designated as the “Belize Botanic Gardens”.

-Despite fighting heart disease for many years he worked enthusiastically in the garden until his death in August 2001.
+Despite fighting heart disease for many years Ken worked enthusiastically in the garden until his death in August 2001.
 His ability to tell wildly exaggerated tales is still much missed by those who knew him.

 To have your in-country questions answered call:

-671-3322 or 651-3321 or email: firstname.lastname@example.org
+671-3322 or 651-3321